dani-cavalcanti/TDC-DevTest/README.md

 ![Install Library](./images/22.png)

-### Running Tests
+### Running Tests :Heavy check mark:

    To run or API tests, in cmd's project enter: **robot -d ./log path of test file**
         Where:

-- **-d** outputdir dir (Where to create output files.
-The default is the directory where tests are run from and the given path is considered relative to that unless it is absolute.)
+- **-d** *outputdir dir (Where to create output files.
+The default is the directory where tests are run from and the given path is considered relative to that unless it is absolute.)*
-- **./logs** Create the folder where will be save the reports
+- **./logs** *Create the folder where will be save the reports*
-- **path of test file** path containing the folder and the file that will be test
+- **path of test file** *path containing the folder and the file that will be test*

-                For example: **robot -d ./log test\user\register.robot**
+                For example: robot -d ./log test\user\register.robot

 ![Running Test](./images/23.png)